 And you let me be your Robin.

 So what do you want me to do now??
-The head of the table is empty.
+The head of the table is empty, the fun filled rattan sofa set is now lonely.
 I am not ready to let the sun go down on you.
 My compass just spinning madly.